heymichellemac/heymichellemac-hugo/content/blog/2022/03/jekyll-count.md

 These serve as the main buckets or topics I talk about most often.
 My niche if you will.

 Milestone is slightly different.
-It denotes various markers I want to celebrate like hitting 500 Twitter followers or growing my Medium following.
+It denotes various markers I want to celebrate.

 Then I have categories: